The reason for "abnormal" is that youth is a bizarre practice.

 Like this road in front of me occupies a large part of my beautiful memories from my youth.

 After paying tribute to my mother on the first day, I drove to the front of the house where I used to live.
-After three years of being unoccupied, the house was no different from three years ago, except that a osmanthus tree in front had extended its branches into the yard, the black paint on the iron gate had peeled off significantly, and the lock hole was a bit rusty.
-It took me a lot of effort to open it.
-The house had peacefully stood here for eleven years, but because my mother had lived alone for a long time, it didn't seem too old.
-At that time, the family was still very poor; most of the money for tiles and cement was borrowed, and a small part was earned by my father.
-So it took three years from the first brick to moving in.
-The house, decoration, and furniture were all done step by step.
+After three years of no one living there, the house is still not much different from three years ago, only the branches of a osmanthus tree in front of the door have stretched into the yard, the black paint on the iron gate has peeled off a large part, and the lock hole is a bit rusty, it took me a lot of effort to open it.
+The house has peacefully passed eleven years here, but due to the long time of only my mother living there, it hasn't appeared too old.
+At that time, the family was still very poor, most of the money for tiles and cement was borrowed, and a small part was earned back by my father, so it took three years from the first brick to moving in, the house, decoration, and furniture were all done step by step.
 Later, my father and I also spent several years paying off the debt.
-The color and design of the tiles in the house mostly came from me; at eighteen, I loved blue.
-So I made blue the main color of the house, placing the living room and family rooms on the first floor, while the second floor had a suite that belonged only to me.
-This made me seem a bit selfish; the family was already small, and my sister had married and rarely returned, so my parents indulged me.
+The color and design of the tiles in the house mostly came from me, as an eighteen-year-old, I liked blue the most.
+So I made blue the main color of the house, placing the living room and family rooms on the first floor, and a suite on the second floor just for me, which made me a bit selfish, as there were originally few people in the house, and my sister had married out and often didn't come back to live, so my parents let me be.

 (3)